 - a two-page summary or abstract of the proposal;

 - a narrative, which must not exceed 15 double-spaced pages (excluding references) and should include:

 - a statement of the problem to be addressed in the dissertation

 - a justification of the importance of the research problem for the field

 - a description of the methods to be employed in the study

 - a statement of the anticipated outcomes and their significance

 - Ancillary material such as budgets, work schedules, and human subjects review documentation should not be included.

-In 2016, the annual meetings will be held in Boston, March 17-21, at the Boston Park Plaza Hotel and Towers.
+In 2016, the annual meetings will be held in Boston, March 17-21, at the Boston Park Plaza Hotel .
 The award will be announced and presented at a special session at the meeting.
 The winner must attend the annual meeting to receive the award in person or otherwise will forfeit the award.
 Eligible students must also fulfill an ESS membership requirement in one of three possible ways: hold a current ESS student membership, or have a current ESS membership held by one of the dissertation committee members, or be enrolled in a department with a current ESS departmental membership.
 Eligible students should submit an electronic copy of their proposal by the deadline of October 31 to: